Clare Boothe Luce

 Picture of Clare Boothe Luce

-Clare Boothe Luce (née Ann Clare Boothe; March 10, 1903 – October 9, 1987) was an American writer, politician, U.S. ambassador, and public conservative figure.
+Clare Boothe Luce (née Ann Clare Boothe; March 10, 1903 – October 9, 1987) was an American writer, politician, diplomat, and public conservative figure.
 A versatile author, she is best known for her 1936 hit play The Women, which had an all-female cast.
 Her writings extended from drama and screen scenarios to fiction, journalism, and war reportage.
+She served as U.S. Ambassador to Italy from 1953 to 1956, and as a U.S. representative for Connecticut's 4th congressional district from 1943 to 1947.
 She was married to Henry Luce, publisher of Time, Life, Fortune, and Sports Illustrated.

 from Wikipedia